 For thyroid hormones to be used by cells, they must be free and not bound to thyroid hormone binding globulin.
-When oral contraceptives raise this protein, there is fewer free thyroid hormones to be used by the cells.
+When oral contraceptives raise this protein, there are fewer free thyroid hormones to be used by the cells.

 Second, inflammation, especially in the gut, causes a reduction in the conversion of the inactive thyroid hormone (T4) into the active hormone (T3).
 Without this conversion, thyroid hormones can’t exert their biological action on their target cells.

-Low thyroid hormones due to hormonal birth control can lead to symptoms like fatigue, bloating, hair loss, weight gain, dry skin and depression.
+Low thyroid hormones due to hormonal birth control can lead to symptoms like fatigue, bloating, hair loss, weight gain, dry skin, and depression.

 4. Depression and Mood Disturbances

 Many ladies seek out birth control to help control their premenstrual irritability and moodiness.
 While severe mood changes prior to your cycle are not normal, the Pill or hormonal IUDs will not solve the underlying hormonal imbalance that is contributing to your mood changes.

 In fact, hormonal birth control could exacerbate mood changes and contribute to depression.
 Mood changes are often a big reason why woman ditch the Pill.

 As I mentioned before, our own estrogen and progesterone effect mood in a different way than the synthetic hormones since they are not identical.
 While progesterone has positive effects on brain health and cognition, its synthetic equivalent, drospirenone, is associated with depression.

 A major study published in JAMA Psychiatry in 2016 revealed an increased risk of depression in women using hormonal birth control.
 The risk varied in severity based on the form of hormonal birth control.
 Compared to non-users: